 Sean Guist – Marketing & Development Manager | OUTstages Curator

-Administrator by day and queer artist, producer and director by night, Sean curates Intrepid Theatre’s new queer theatre festival, OUTstages, launched in July 2015.
+Administrator by day and queer artist, producer and director by night, Sean curates Intrepid Theatre’s queer theatre festival, OUTstages, launched in July 2015.
 He holds his MFA (2012) in Directing and BFA in Performance from the University of Lethbridge, and has facilitated classes and workshops in movement, physical theatre and scene study and has acted, directed, designed, produced and performed in shows and cabarets on the Fringe circuit, independently and as a freelance artist.
 Recent credits include: directing Side by Side by Sondheim (Saltwater Inc,Victoria), Down Dangerous Passes Road (independent, Victoria), Menotti’s one-act opera The Telephone (Lethbridge), and Michel Marc Bouchard’s The Madonna Painter (thesis project, Lethbridge); producing (and performing in) the annual cabaret, Pretty, Witty and GAY!
-(2007-2009) and Homo for the Holidays, a holiday spectacular fundraiser for Intrepid Theatre in 2013 and Homo for the Holidays: The Sequel in December 2014.
+(2007-2009).
 Sean has occupied the desk in the corner upstairs at Intrepid as the Marketing & Development Coordinator since 2013.
 When not sitting in the dark watching theatre, dance and opera, Sean can be found swimming laps in the pool, lounging oceanside, and sitting on the Board of Directors for indie dance company Broken Rhythms.

 Heather Lindsay –Executive Director